copyrite/LwotcMinimalText/concepts.md

 * Stun durations are measured in actions.

 ## Line of Sight
+Probably not yet finished.
+"Squadsight" might as well mean "in sight of the squad".
+Line of sight requirement may be clarified on the item or ability.
+* If you yourself need to see the target, "in sight".
+* If it's enough for a squadmate to see the target but you need line of sight to it, "in squadsight".
 * Squadsight range means Line of Sight + anyone in the squad sees the target.
-* "Seen by the squad" is the same as Squadsight range with no Line of Sight requirement
+* "In sight of the squad" if you don't need to see the target, but the squad does.

 ## Non-voluntary actions
-* "You will do X" if the action is automatic, requiring no input from the player / the player having no control over it.
+* "You will do X" instead of "you automatically do X" if the action is automatic, requiring no input from the player / the player having no control over it.

 ## Radius
 * "Range" if the effect is centered on you.

 ## Robots
-* "Robotic" if it is a robot.
+* "Robotic" if it is a robot, like MECs.
-* "Organic" if it is not a robot nor weak to Bluescreens.
+* "Organic" if it is not a robot nor weak to Bluescreens, like Sectoids.
-* "Non-robotic" if it is not a robot, but include units weak to Bluescreens.
+* "Non-robotic" if it is not a robot, or it is otherwise weak to Bluescreens, like Sectoids and Codices.
-* "Non-organic" if it is weak to Bluescreens.
+* "Non-organic" if it is weak to Bluescreens, like MECs and Codices.

 ## Weapon tiers
 * "Bonus/damage/effect improves with {% BOUND_WEAPON_NAME %} tier."